-Jennifer is a 10-year old girl with a type of MD known as "Spinal Muscular Atrophy, Type 2."
-Her father found the original versions of Remote Commander and Shortcutter on the web, and tried them out as a way for Jennifer to more easily use her computer.
-It was so successful that he contacted the MD national magazine, Quest, which wrote an article about Remote Commander [18].
-Jennifer and her father appeared on the annual MD television telethon in September, 2001 and mentioned their experience with Remote Commander.
+Jennifer is a 10-year old girl with a type of Muscular Dystrophy known as "Spinal Muscular Atrophy, Type 2."
+Her father found the original versions of RemoteCommander and Shortcutter on the web, and tried them out as a way for Jennifer to more easily use her computer.
+It was so successful that he contacted the MD national magazine, Quest, which wrote an article about RemoteCommander [18] and he and Jennifer appeared on the annual MD telethon on 9/3/01 on TV and mentioned RemoteCommander.

 Jennifer lives in New York, and we have not had any direct observation of her.
-Her results on the mouse and typing tests showed her to be about 24% slower with Remote Commander than a mouse, and 35% slower with the Remote Commander compared to a regular keyboard.
+Her results on the mouse and typing tests shower her to be about 24% slower with Remote-Commander than a mouse, and 35% slower with the RemoteCommander compared to a regular keyboard.
 However, Jennifer's father reports that: